mateuszgembarzewski/Decrypting-A-Shift-Cipher/README.md

 (replace plaintextgoeshere with the actual recovered plaintext).

-Note: your program does not have to decide what the correct output is.
+Note: The program does not have to decide what the correct output is.
 Once you have determined what the plaintext was, edit your program to print out this last line.